 Policyholder clients have for 25 years counted on Lyndon’s ability to handle their most complex coverage issues.
-Not only does he lead the Carrington Coleman insurance practice, he also is a past chair of the Insurance Coverage Litigation Committee of the ABA’s Tort Trial and Insurance Practice Section, and has been recognized as a Texas Super Lawyer in insurance coverage.
+He is a Fellow in the American College of Coverage and Extracontractual Counsel (ACCEC), a past chair of the Insurance Coverage Litigation Committee of the ABA’s Tort Trial and Insurance Practice Sections (TIPS), and a Texas Super Lawyer in insurance coverage.

 Lyndon’s advice has also helped countless clients avoid potentially expensive litigation.
 Business clients are drawn to an attorney who has the experience and judgment to know when a courthouse fight is appropriate and when it’s not the best course.

 For most of Lyndon’s clients, results are counted in dollars.
 But some cases are a matter of life or death.
-He is especially proud of leading a team of attorneys that helped secure a new trial for a Texan on death row by convincing the trial and appellate courts that the client’s previous attorneys had not adequately investigated or presented evidence of innocence.
-The firm’s work in that case was chronicled in Texas Monthly and honored by an Exceptional Service Award from the ABA’s Death Penalty Representation Project and the ABA-TIPS Law in Public Service Honor Roll Award.
+He is especially proud of leading a team of pro bono attorneys that helped secure the release of Manuel Velez, a man wrongfully convicted and sentenced to death, by convincing the trial and appellate courts that the client’s previous attorneys had not adequately investigated or presented evidence of innocence.
+The firm’s work in that case was chronicled in Texas Monthly and honored by an Exceptional Service Award from the ABA Death Penalty Representation Project and the ABA-TIPS Law in Public Service Honor Roll Award.

-“What we did in that case is exactly what we do for every client: whatever it takes to get the job done,” he said. ”We didn’t cut corners because it was pro bono.
-Ultimately, it was the same energy and attention to detail we give to clients who’ve got $10 million at stake.
+“What we did for Mr. Velez is exactly what we do for every client: whatever it takes to get the job done,” he said. ”We didn’t cut corners because it was pro bono.
+Ultimately, it was the same energy and attention to detail we give to clients with $10 million at stake.
 It’s that same passion.”

 He leads Carrington Coleman’s insurance practice, which encompasses policy review and claims-handling assistance as well as litigation involving declaratory judgment, contract, and bad faith claims.

-Lyndon’s policyholder clients include manufacturers, real estate owners and developers, energy companies, governmental entities, insurance brokers, and individuals.
+Lyndon’s policyholder clients include manufacturers, real estate owners and developers, energy companies, governmental entities, bankruptcy trustees, insurance brokers, and individuals.
 Significant policyholder representations resulting in published opinions include:

-Other recent representations in coverage matters outside of litigation include:
+Other representations in coverage matters outside of litigation include:

 Lyndon is Board Certified in Civil Appellate Law by the Texas Board of Legal Specialization and listed in The Best Lawyers in America since 2016 for appellate practice.

-In another case, Lyndon successfully obtained affirmance of summary judgment for an LLC against a former member and officer who sought to rescind a self-dealing transaction with the company on several grounds, including alleged securities fraud.
+Lyndon previously obtained affirmance of summary judgment for an LLC against a former member and officer who sought to rescind a self-dealing transaction with the company on several grounds, including alleged securities fraud.
 Winn v.
 EPG Partners, LLC, 2010 Tex.
 App.
 LEXIS 10059 (Dallas, pet. denied).

-Lyndon has also represented local governments and officials in matters involving aviation law, environmental regulation, intergovernmental relations, insurance coverage, and sovereign or official immunity.
-For example, he is currently representing a local municipality in a federal lawsuit in which the plaintiff alleges a zoning ordinance is invalid under Texas law and the U.S. Constitution.
+Lyndon represents local governments and officials in matters involving construction contracts, environmental regulation, construction zoning, intergovernmental relations, insurance coverage, aviation law, and sovereign or official immunity.
+For example, he recently represented a local municipality in a federal lawsuit in which the plaintiff alleged a zoning ordinance was invalid under Texas law and the U.S. Constitution.
 The court granted the City’s motion to dismiss, and the Fifth Circuit affirmed.
-Lyndon has also represented the City of Dallas in its successful post-judgment effort to modify a federal court injunction concerning two unregulated landfills near the Trinity River, which resulted in construction of the new Trinity River Audubon Center.
+Lyndon has also represented the City of Dallas in environmental litigation, including a successful post-judgment effort to modify a federal court injunction concerning two unregulated landfills near the Trinity River, which resulted in construction of the Trinity River Audubon Center.